-If you are having trouble getting workers comp because your employer will not file the proper paperwork, it is important to team up with a reliable Norcross, GA works compensation Attorney to see to it that you get the compensation you deserve.
+If you are having trouble getting workers compensation because your employer will not file the proper paperwork, it is important to team up with a reliable Norcross, GA workers’ compensation attorney to see to it that you get the compensation you deserve.

 Appealing a Denied Claim

 In some cases, an employer or insurance carrier will deny your claim.
 If this occurs, you may be eligible to take legal action.
 A workers’ compensation lawyer can help you file an appeal.